Fekete-Bruno/MyBackLogAPI/readme.md

 # MyBackLog

-A games backlog list API, using this you can log what games in your wishlist, unplayed and played games you have.
+A games backlog list API, using this you can log games in your wishlist, unplayed and played games you have.
 You can list them all in one place!

-This application is was created as a Proof of Concept for Typescript, as the author was learning about types and practicing.
+This application was created as a Proof of Concept for Typescript, as the author was learning about types and practicing.

 ## Installation
 To run this application: